truher/frc-test/cv1/radiometry.md

 Note the large, narrow blue peak, the much broader yellow peak, and the near-total absence of infrared.

-The spectrum of solar radiation looks like this:
+This shows both the direct (sunshine) and indirect (blue sky) spectra of solar radiation:

 <p align=center><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Spectrum_of_Sunlight_en.svg/640px-Spectrum_of_Sunlight_en.svg.png" width=640/></p>

-The indirect spectrum is primarily blue, like the blue sky, and the direct spectrum contains an enormous amount of infrared: you can feel it as heat.
+The indirect spectrum is primarily blue, of course, and the direct spectrum contains an enormous amount of infrared: you can feel it as heat.
 Perhaps the gyms with windows also use infrared-blocking film, to reduce the energy used for air conditioning.
 Let's assume that's true.
 See below for mitigations in case we're wrong.